‘Students make an excellent contribution to the life of the school’

 Gifted and Talented students meet regularly to take part in discussion and debate, aimed at developing thinking skills and encouraging independent thought on current worldwide issues.

-Debating Matters is an extremely challenging debating competition, aimed at our Gifted and Talented students wishing to pursue careers in the highest professions.
+Debating Matters is an extremely challenging debating competition, aimed at our Gifted and Talented students.
 The matters under debate engage with a broad range of social, scientific and ethical issues that society faces today.

 Debating Matters believes that young people are intelligent and robust enough to have their ideas held up to critical scrutiny by adults, and tough enough to defend their ideas.
 Debating Matters judges are encouraged to be bold and challenging with the young people they meet, offering praise and criticism where it is due.